 Moreover, when a firm takes up a loan, it also needs a guarantor, and within itself, this presents certain risks.

 At Baker Street Funding, we want to ascertain that no firm would have to take up such risks.
 In fact, our legal funding solutions are solely based on the firm’s current and former case portfolios.

 What are the benefits of litigation funding?

 In simple terms, litigation funding gives lawsuit victims a chance – that is why the industry is growing larger by the day.
-The unfortunate side of obtaining justice is that the judicial process comes with its own costs, and at Baker Street Funding we want to make sure that everyone has enough bank to obtain what is rightfully their when seeking justice.
+The unfortunate side of obtaining justice is that the judicial process comes with its own costs, and at Baker Street Funding, we want to make sure that everyone has enough bank to obtain what is rightfully theirs when seeking justice.

 Legal funding also strengthens weaker parties and firms by enabling them to finance cases that they wouldn’t ordinarily be open to financing while remaining in control of the case at hand.

 For this reason, legal funding is seen as a concept that balances the odds between David and Goliath in the legal world – and within itself, this is the ultimate reason why the legal finance market is expected to continue seeing tremendous growth in the months and years to come.